You really, really need to try the recipe for these Chocolate & Almond Protein Bars!

 1/4 cup pea protein powder (See Note 1 for subs)

 1 tbsp coconut flour

-2 tbsp of honey, agave, or Sweet Freedom (See Note 3 for some ideas if you want to have your bars be lower in carbs)
+2 tbsp of honey or agave (See Note 3 for some ideas if you want to have your bars be lower in carbs)

-1/2 square (5g) of white chocolate (this is optional; it’s just for the decoration)
+1/2 square (5 grams) of white chocolate (this is optional; it’s just for the decoration)

 1. First, mix all the bar ingredients in a bowl using a spoon or spatula, until you get a dough you can mould with your hands.

 2. Divide this dough into four balls and then shape them into rectangles (use a hard surface to create angles by just pressing the bars against the flat surface on every side).

 2. Once your dough had been shaped into four bars, melt your dark chocolate in a bain marie (a bowl on top of a pot of boiling water).